FHS-CSA-2024/program3-sgil0203/README.md

-# Program 3
-(area and width)

-## Program Description:
-- Find the area and perimeter of rectangle when the user inputs a length and a width.
-- Choose variable names which are meaningful for this problem, like Area, Width, etc.
-- Users should be prompted to input values with text

-### Statements Required:
-- System.out
-- Variable Assignment
-- Scanner

-### Sample Output:
->Enter the length: 143
->
->Enter the width: 82
->
->-------------
->
->The Length is 143
->
->The width is 82
->
->
->The area is 11726
->
->The perimeter is 450
+//Program 3
+//Extension of program 2 that now asks for user input when assigning the length and width of the sides import java.util.Scanner; //This imports the console scanner that reads user input

+//Your code here:
+public class Program3{
+    public static void main(String[] args){
+        //Declare Variables
+        int width = 0;
+        int length = 0;

+        //Create my scanner
+        Scanner numScanner = new Scanner(System.in);
+        //Ask for user input
+        System.out.println("Enter the length: ");
+        length = numScanner.nextInt();

+        System.out.println("Enter the width: ");
+        width = numScanner.nextInt();

+        //Print results
+        System.out.println("The length is: " + length);
+        System.out.println("The width is: " + width);

+        //Calculate
+        int area = length * width;
+        int perimeter = 2*length + 2*width;

+        //Print results
+        System.out.println("The area is: " + area);
+        System.out.println("The perimeter is: " + perimeter);

+    }
+}

+//Paste console output below:
+/*
+Enter the length:
+143
+Enter the width:
+82
+The length is: 143
+The width is: 82
+The area is: 11726
+The perimeter is: 450

+*/